Santixs/GameOfLife/README.md

 Game of life, own and original, made with pygame.

-To save the board press ctrl + S and it will be saved in the saved_games folder To load a board press ctrl + L and select the file
+To save the board press ctrl + S and it will be saved in the saved_games folder.

+To load a board press ctrl + L and select the file

 The own version has 3 states, dead, live (male) and live (female) the rules are the following: